 Suggestions for a Course of Study

-If you have any questions about which classes are appropriate for your level or which classes to take next, email school registrar Courtney Nelson at or call (269) 585-9266 for guidance.
+If you have any questions about which classes are appropriate for your interests, skill level, or which classes to take next on your creative journey, please contact our office for guidance at (269) 585-9266.

 Faculty